-- During the review of annual departmental development plans, AIM provision is considered and appropriate goals set to promote effective development. - Following internal assessments and the publication of external examination results, HoDs and/or SLT review tracking data and examination results. - Staff will consider the needs of AIM when preparing schemes of work (and accompanying lesson plans) and annual departmental plans.
-Departments and subject staff offer enrichment programmes to operate in parallel to and complement schemes of work. - Subject staff are encouraged to plan trips and or make links with external agencies which offer opportunities for enrichment, beyond that presented as part of course requirements.
+- Following internal assessments and the publication of external examination results, HoDs and/or SLT review tracking data and examination results. - Staff will consider the needs of AIM pupils when preparing schemes of work (and accompanying lesson plans) and annual departmental plans.
+Departments and subject staff offer enrichment programmes to operate in parallel to and complement schemes of work. - Subject staff are encouraged to plan trips and or make links with external agencies which offer • opportunities for enrichment, beyond that presented as part of course requirements.